celo-org/social-connect/packages/phone-number-privacy/combiner/README.md

 ### Add migration file

-To update the combiner DB schema, first run `yarn db:migrate:make <migration_name>` to create a new migrations file.
+To update the combiner DB schema, first run `pnpm db:migrate:make <migration_name>` to create a new migrations file.
 Then, fill in the new migration file as needed using the previous migration files as references.

 ### Whitelist your IP address